MythicAerolith/Public_Test/README.md

 Attributes: content added to the opening tag of an element to provide info, change styling, etc.

 "id" is the most common attribute added to elements.
 Example:
 <div id="intro">
     <h1>Introduction</h1>
 </div>
-This way, it helps identify the elements when using the same element multiple times
+This way, it helps identify the elements when using the same element multiple times The "id" attribute is also useful when linking to an element to scroll to on the same page.

 Paragraphs <p>: contains a block of plain text
-<span>: contains short pieces of text or other HTML, used to spearate small pieces of content that are on the same line as other content
+<span>: contains short pieces of text or other HTML, used to spearate small pieces of content that are on the same line as other content by representing text content as an inline element.
 Example:
 <div>
   <h1>Technology</h1>